 Sarah Jihyun Kang (she/they)

 Sarah Jihyun is a recent graduate from Queens College with a B.A. in Philosophy.
 They've worked at all kinds of places since high school (the best was a pay-what-you-can community café).
 But this is their first time employed in service to the LGBTQIA+ community, which is awesome!
 In their free time, Sarah likes to swim, draw, and cook up delicious Korean food for queer potlucks.

 Webmaster and Graphic Designer

-Brett has been a graphic designer for over 30 years and has worked in many different industries ranging from advertising to direct mail to packaging design.
+Brett has been a graphic designer for 30+ years and has worked in many different industries ranging from advertising to direct mail to packaging design.
 He lives with his wife, daughter and their rescue dog on Long Island and can often be found enjoying various outdoor activities and at the beach with his family.

 Jiana enjoys learning American Sign Language and spending time with her friends and family.

 Flavia Francesquini (she/her)

 Flavia Francesquni wrote for Gay Parent Magazine from our first issue in 1998 to 2018.
 She was an Assistant Editor and integral contributor to the growth of GPM.
 She wrote the parenting tips column, “No Drama Mama,” until 2018 and has interviewed luminaries for GPM including Judy Gold, Chely Wright, Alec Mapa, Cyndi Lauper, Karamo Brown, and Wanda Sykes.
 Unfortunately, Flavia passed away in 2021 at the age of 52 after a long illness.
 She is survived by her son and wife, and family and friends who loved her.
 Read our loving tribute to Flavia here.